wp-plugins/fiat-alert-bar/readme.txt

 = Can I save an alert for later? =

 Yes.
-When you delete or trash an alert it is moved to the Alert trash bin.
-Click on "trash" and restore the alert.
-It'll be good as new!
+Edit the alert and change it's status to "draft" so that it is not published.

 == Screenshots ==